 Heat the oil in a saucepan over medium heat.
 Add the onion, and sauté until translucent.
 Then, add garlic, tomatoes, cumin, oregano, and sea salt, and cook while stirring for one minute.
 Add the cooked or canned black beans and water, and bring to a boil.

-Turn down the stove to low heat, and allow to simmer for 10 minutes.
+Turn down the stove to low heat, and simmer for 10 minutes.
 Remove the saucepan from the stove, partially mash beans to thicken, and set aside.

 Bean Burrito Recipe

 Heat a large skillet over medium-high heat.
-Add one tortilla to the skillet and cook on both sides, flipping tortilla with tongs.
-Transfer the tortilla to a cutting board, and repeat the process with all of the tortillas.
+Add one tortilla to the skillet and cook on both sides, flipping the tortilla with tongs.
+Next, transfer the tortilla to a cutting board, and repeat the process with all of the tortillas.